dltxio/idem-mobile/README.md

 And agree to share data on the app to the website, Then their ID is posted from the app to the website's API, And the Idem signature is verified,
-And their personal data is updated at the website
+And their personal data is updated on the website
 ```
 #### Verification Workflow Diagram

 The flowchart below is a verification workflow diagram (User story 2) for third-party developers to integrate a website (such as an exchange) with _Idem_.
 It works as follows:

 1. A user creates an account on the website, typically with an email and password.
 2. The new user may then be asked to supply more information to meet KYC obligations.
-This could be meta data such as Full Name, Date of Birth and Physical address.
-These are what Idem referrers to as _Claims_.
+This could be metadata such as Full Name, Date of Birth and Physical address.
+These are what Idem refers to as _Claims_.
 To capture this data, the website can either;
 - Get the user to fill out a form or,
 - Present a self documenting QR code requesting the claims required, and the callback URL for the website.
 This is similar to a PayPal IPN or an OAuth2 callback URL.
 3. The user is asked to confirm they're happy to proceed with sharing those specific claims to the website.